freeCodeCamp/freeCodeCamp/guide/english/react/index.md

 - It's efficient: React computes the minimal set of changes necessary to keep your DOM up-to-date.
 - It's flexible: React allows the user to render one or many components to the browser.
 - And it's compatible: React works well with many popular libraries and frameworks.
+- Concept of virtual DOM is so effective.

 ## Why learn React?